rangang008/oraseer-com/README.md

-# ✨ Welcome to Ezekiel.app
+# ✨ Welcome to oraseer.com

 **Ezekiel.app** is your intelligent guide for astrology and dream interpretation.
 It’s a place where ancient cosmic wisdom meets modern technology — to help you better understand yourself, your relationships, and the messages from your inner world.